-Should you have any doubts about the quality—or even existence—of a worthy dining scene in the nation’s capital, consider the fact that Bon Appétit magazine named Washington, D.C., its “Restaurant City of the Year” in 2016.
-Plus, the city’s restaurants, chefs, sommeliers, and other top pros in the trade, regularly show up on the vaunted James Beard Foundation Awards lists (the Oscars for excellence in championing American cuisine), whether as nominees or winners.
+Should you have any doubts about the quality—or even existence—of a worthy dining scene in the nation’s capital, consider the fact that more than 130 restaurants in D.C. are on the coveted Michelin star list—23 restaurants earned stars in 2021 alone.
+Bon Appétit magazine named Washington, D.C., its “Restaurant City of the Year” in 2016.
+Plus, the city’s restaurants, chefs, sommeliers, and other top pros in the trade regularly show up on the vaunted James Beard Foundation Awards lists (the Oscars for excellence in championing American cuisine).

 So that’s settled.
 Now comes the two-fold tricky part: how to choose where you want to eat from a world’s choice of options, and then score a table.
 Washingtonians dine out a lot.
-A LOT.
+A lot.
 Wheeler-dealers and socializing urbanistas fill restaurants throughout the city, from the newly bustling waterfront communities to hot-hot-hot Shaw to Barracks Row on Capitol Hill and old reliable chestnuts near the White House.
-Be sure to make a reservation.
+Be sure to make a reservation, and soon.

-Good restaurants are in every neighborhood, and this chapter leads you to a range of possibilities, spanning diverse cuisines, budget considerations, even trendiness (some of the best restaurants have been around for a while).
+What hasn’t changed?
+Good, and sometimes great, restaurants are open in every neighborhood, and this chapter leads you to a range of possibilities, spanning diverse cuisines, budget considerations, even trendiness (some of the best restaurants have been around for a while).

-Along with the recommendations below, for solid diner fare and lively local color, I recommend Pete’s Diner and Carryout at 212 2nd St. SE (btw.
-Independence Ave. and Pennsylvania Ave. in Capitol Hill), and for an insider’s experience, head to Market Lunch inside Eastern Market.
+Along with the recommendations in our listings, we recommend, for solid diner fare and lively local color, Pete’s Diner and Carryout at 212 2nd St. SE (btw.
+Independence and Pennsylvania aves. in Capitol Hill), and for an insider’s experience, Market Lunch inside Eastern Market.

 Keep in mind that the price categories refer to dinner prices, and that some very expensive restaurants offer affordable lunches, early-bird dinners, tapas, or bar meals.
 The prices within each review refer to the average cost of individual entrees, not the entire meal.